DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Related Works

-To obtain transformation invariant descriptors, GIFT \cite{liu2019gift} uses group convolutions to exploit underlying structures of the extracted features from the transformed versions of an image.
-RoRD \cite{parihar2021rord} achieves rotation-robustness by training with inplane rotated images and performing correspondence ensemble, however, its expressive capacity is still limited by the inherent nature of CNN.
+To obtain transformation invariant descriptors, GIFT \cite{liu2019gift} uses group convolutions \cite{cohen2016group} to exploit underlying structures of the extracted features from the transformed versions of an image.
+RoRD \cite{parihar2021rord} is based on D2-Net \cite{dusmanu2019d2} and achieves rotation-robustness by training with in-plane rotated images and performing correspondence ensemble, however, its expressive capacity is still limited by the inherent nature of CNN.
 There are some other CNN-based alternatives developed for rotation-equivariance \cite{cohen2016group,cohen2016steerable,weiler2019general, bokman2022case,peri2022ref}, however, they require to re-design the CNN architectures, leading to increasing computational burden in the inference stage or difficulty with deployment in embedded devices.
 Compared to these methods, our method 1) improves the inherent property of convolution layers without altering the architecture for inference; 2) aggregates the features extracted from rotated versions of input images just for auxiliary supervision in the training phase, which introduces no extra computational overhead for inference.